 When you start RVing, you might feel overwhelmed.
 The first trip you and your family plans will be tedious, time-consuming, and downright frustrating.
 If you’re looking to travel somewhere new, finding the best parking isn’t the easiest task.
-If you fall in love with the place you visited, such as a campground or National Park, securing a monthly RV site rental can be even harder.
+If you fall in love with the place you visit, such as a campground or National Park, and want to secure a monthly RV site rental can be even harder.

 Depending on how often you travel, who comes with you, and what type of places you like to stay, investing in a monthly recurring RV site rental might be the most affordable option.